A warm welcome to The Waiting Rooms 4* cottage of Warkworth, Northumberland, UK.

-- Planted line side garden and gravelled patio with choice of seating, large gas barbecue, bird table, bird bath.
+- Planted sunny line side garden and gravelled patio with choice of seating, large gas barbecue, bird table, bird bath.
+I provide seed for you in the cottage if you would like to feed them, we have a lot of wrens.

-- Warkworth village, golf course and beach - approx one mile away.
+- Warkworth village, golf course and beach - approximately one mile away.

 - Accommodation is reached by climbing a 15 step metal staircase with dual handrails.

-- Flatscreen TV with Freeview, DVD player and large selection of DVDs, radio with CD player
+- Flatscreen TV with Freeview, DVD player, CD player/radio.

-- Well equipped kitchen with fridge with a small 3 star freezer compartment, electric oven, microwave, dishwasher, Tassimo coffee machine, bread maker, slow cooker, 4 slice toaster, cookery books.
-Tea towels and an apron provided.
+- Well equipped kitchen with fridge with a small 3 star freezer compartment (additional freezer space available by prior arrangement when you book), electric oven, microwave, dishwasher, Tassimo coffee machine, bread maker, 4 slice toaster, slow cooker, cookery books.
+Tea towels and an apron provided as well as all cleaning materials and many other courtesy items ie milk, sugar, tea, coffee, biscuits.

-- Please note the cottage does not have a washing machine.
+- Please note the cottage does not have a washing machine but I can offer laundry facilities by prior arrangement when you book.
 Full size ironing board, steam iron.
 Wooden airer and radiator hanger.

 - Picnic basket, thermos flask, blanket and folding chairs.